menu icon

 Caramilk cheesecake ingredients, unsalted butter, lemon, digestive biscuits, caramilk chocolate, cream, vanilla extract, cream cheese.

-Caramilk chocolate: is a type of caramelized white chocolate available in many parts of the world that's reached cult following.
+Caramilk chocolate is a type of caramelized white chocolate available in many parts of the world that's reached a cult following.
 If you can't get caramilk you can replace it with the same amount of another caramelized white chocolate.

 Vanilla extract: sometimes also called vanilla essence, depending on where you live.
 You can use either, or imitation vanilla essence, depending on your preference and budget.